Stavanger Norway Cruise Port: Lysefjord Boat & Pulpit Rock

 This post contains affiliate links.
 If you click through a link and make a purchase, I get a small commission at no cost to you.
 (PS: I only recommend things I really use)

 After a wonderful week on the Sky Princess, our final stop was Stavanger, Norway.
 I had been looking forward to this day since we booked the cruise.
 The excursion I booked was the first thing I booked after booking the cruise.
 There were several things to choose from in Stavanger.
 Our trip was a multi-generational trip.
 We had my parents in their 70s, me in my 40s, and my 17-year-old son.
 My goal was to find something we could all enjoy together.
 The boat ride I picked for us was perfect!
-Check out all our adventures in Norway here.
+Check out all our Norway cruise adventures—from fjords to Viking finds—right here!
+Explore unforgettable ports, family-friendly excursions, and travel hacks that made our Norwegian cruise one for the books. - > Sky Princess Cruise Norway Fjords

 I book shore excursions in several ways: I use the Cruise line, Viator, Shore Excursion Group, and Get Your Guide.
 It depends on my comfort level.
 If I am traveling far from the cruise port, I will book directly with the cruise line.
 I did this for Chichen Itza from Cozumel.
 However, like the Rodne Ford Boat Cruise, if it is right there and not a full day activity, I will book on my own to save money.